karlredgate/sc/README.md

 sc
 ==

-Clone of the sc spreadsheet
+Clone of the sc spreadsheet tool originally by James Gosling and then Chuck Martin.

+Soon to be updated here.